droidxp/droidfax-fork/artifacts/README.txt

 The code and data folders include the analysis code and our dataset, respectively, as already described in detail in the one-page artifact paper.
-In particular, corresponding to what is described at the end of Section 2, scripts under code/scripts are those used for running the toolkit¡¯s three phases, scripts under code/scripts/processResult are those used for processing the raw study results into graphical/tabular formats used in the research paper, and finally the scripts under code/scripts/apkmng are those used for accessing (e.g., downloading, uninstalling/installing, and querying) APKs.
+In particular, corresponding to what is described at the end of Section 2, scripts under code/scripts are those used for running the toolkit's three phases, scripts under code/scripts/processResult are those used for processing the raw study results into graphical/tabular formats used in the research paper, and finally the scripts under code/scripts/apkmng are those used for accessing (e.g., downloading, uninstalling/installing, and querying) APKs.